jakesabathia/release_gjda/README.md

 - Edit **GJDA_demo.m** with desired parameters and path
     - Edit the path to **/lib/libsvm-X.XX/matlab**
     - Edit the paramters of *options.k* and *options.lambda* if you want
-- Prepare
+- Prepare Data
-    - Download the data used in this paper in <http://jakesabathia.github.io>
+    - Download data used in this paper in <http://jakesabathia.github.io>
-    - Put the data in */Data*
+    - Put data in */Data*

 Run:
 -----